factSocial

 on your terms.

-A Firefox extension that adds a Fact-check button to every Threads and Bluesky post.
+A browser extension for Firefox and Chrome that adds a Fact-check button to every Threads and Bluesky post.
 Powered by an LLM you control, running locally in LM Studio or via your own OpenRouter API key, with optional web search.
 Returns an inline verdict with sources, confidence, and a per-claim breakdown.

 Sources: